Labour cost index

 The labour cost index measures the quarterly change in average labour costs per hour worked.
 The statistics cover almost the whole private sector as well as the central government and local government sectors.
 Excluded from the statistics are agriculture, forestry and fishing.
-Within the local government sector, data on education are not so far included in the statistics.
 In addition to the actual labour cost index, the labour cost index includes three complementing indices: the index of wage costs, the index of social costs and the labour cost index without one-off and extraordinary cost components.

 The labour cost index is formed from the separately calculated indices of wage costs and social costs.
 The index of wage costs covers all pay and bonuses paid in accordance with Section 13 of the preliminary tax withholding act.
 The index thus also includes costs incurred from benefits in kind and incentive stock options.
 The index of social costs covers the enterprise's all statutory and voluntary social insurance contributions.
 The change in them is measured on the basis of tariffs.
 Thus the time of payment or possible refunds of payments have no effect on the development of the index of social costs.
 One-off and extraordinary cost components include all those pay components not comprised in earnings paid for each pay period.
 Such components are typically performance-based bonuses, holiday bonus, holiday supplement, seniority increments paid in hourly paid fields not included in earnings for hours worked and costs raised by incentive stock options and contractual pay increases paid retrospectively from previous pay periods.